spark-jobserver/spark-jobserver/README.md

                                prefix is the prefix of the actual filename used on the server (a timestamp is added to ensure uniqueness)
-    DELETE /data/<filename>  - Deletes the specified file (only if under control of the JobServer)
+    DELETE /data/<filename>  - Deletes the specified file (only if under control of the JobServer) PUT /data?reset=reboot   - Deletes all uploaded files.
+Use ?sync=false to execute asynchronously.

 These files are uploaded to the server and are stored in a local temporary directory where the JobServer runs.
 The POST command returns the full